Utkarshgola/animated-react-website/README.md

-My first animated website built using React and several animation tools.
+Tried building an animated website built using React and several animation tools.